usnistgov/youbot/VFNetGit.md

 ```
 You should see your changes on GitHub (make sure to select the `collabdemo` branch on the GitHub web page).

+Once you push a branch explicitly, in this case with `collabdemo:collabdemo`, it won't be necessary to provide this again with `git push`.
+It will be recorded as a branch to be tracked.
+It can't hurt to provide the branch names each time, just to be sure.
+When in doubt, verify that a checksum is shown when pushing, fetching, or pulling.

 ## Go to a folder of your choice on the bare repo machine 1.
 On the
 interim remote (bare repo): git clone --bare
 git@github.com:usnistgov/youbot.git